JolomonSon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-The whoami command displays the username of the current user
+The groups {username} lists all the groups the current user is part of